iclay/ocpp/README.md

     func NewActiveCallPlugin(handler websocket.ActiveCallHandler)
   ```

 - **passive**: Under this directory, the charging system needs to realize the user-defined function plug-in after receiving the active request of the charging point.
 At present, local and rpcx plug-ins are supported.
-See passive / readme for the use of user-defined plug-ins md
+See passive/readme for the use of user-defined plug-ins md
     ```go
     //The plug-in must implement the actionplugin interface.
 Please refer to the implementation method of (passive/local/plugin.go) type ActionPlugin interface {